jsjro/spring-boot-example/spring-boot-security-login-example/README.md

 ### Back-end

-The back-end is using an [PostgreSQL database](https://www.postgresql.org) behind to store the user and role.
+The back-end is using an [H2 database](https://www.h2database.com/) behind to store the post.

 ## How to build and execute it